 You can even do this on your own blog so that even visitors who stumble upon your blog are made aware that something is coming soon.

 If you have the budget and the technical knowledge for this, you can try to do this yourself.
 However, since you have so much to do prelaunch, you’ll probably have to outsource this or hire a marketing agency to do this for you.
 If you’re just starting, this may not be a good use of your resources, but think about taking this route in your future launches.

 If you haven’t already done so, now may be a good time to reach out to other bloggers in your niche.
 Before you do so, make sure that they aren’t offering a product that’s too similar to yours.

 Since this is a short-term strategy, go straight to emailing them about your product.
 Be honest and straight to the point, but don’t be pushy.
 Tell them upfront that you’re launching a product, ask them if they’re interested in reviewing it, and ask them if they’d be interested in posting their review on their blog.
 Enclose your product (at no cost to them, of course) and then thank them for their time.

-It’s not a surefire way, and this is more likely to work if you’ve already started reached out to these bloggers, but at least try to do this before launching.
+It’s not a surefire way, and this is more likely to work if you’ve already started reaching out to these bloggers beforehand, but at least try to do this before launching.
 Who knows, your product may pique the interest of a prominent blogger and you might get an endorsement of your product.

 If no one bites, that’s also fine.
 If this is your first time to email anyone, then consider it your introduction to them.
 You can then try to cultivate the relationship afterward (even if they don’t reply to your initial email).